TasneemHamzah/MACHINE_LEARNING_RECOMMENDATION_SYSTEM_PHP/README.md

 # MACHINE_LEARNING_RECOMMENDATION_SYSTEM_PHP

-This recommendation engine code that suppose to:
+This recommendation engine code that works to:

 Developing a form through which insert users in the database.